 - A boost element should be added, but doing this will put the power draw beyond what a 15A circuit can provide.
 You may have access to a 20A circuit - great!
 If you don't add a boost element you'll need to go overboard with insulation.
-In addition to insulating the inside of the oven (Reflect-A-Gold and Boom Mat) you should also add some ceramic blanket insualtion between the oven chamber and the outer shell.
+In addition to insulating the inside of the oven (Reflect-A-Gold and Floor & Tunnel Shield II) you should also add some ceramic blanket insulation between the oven chamber and the outer shell.

 - The highest wattage elements are on the top - not good.
 It is best to remove all the elements, install the insulation and then replace them, with the highest wattage elements at the bottom.
 Best to cut the wires and splice them back together using a butt connector.

-- Use 3 relays: one for the top elements, one for the bottom and one for the convection fan.
+- Use SSR's for the heating elements.
 The convection fan could be wired to be on all the time, or you can use a mechanical relay or small SSR to control it.

-- Add insulation between the oven chamber and outer shell.
+- Add insulation (like ceramic fiber blanket) between the oven chamber and outer shell.
 This is a big oven, and you need all the help you can get to ensure uniform temperatures that can follow reflow profiles.

-- For the PCB tray, you can use an aluminum tray resting on the wire rack.
-Remove as much of the wire as you can to reduce thermal mass.
+- For the PCB tray, you can use a thin aluminum or copper tray resting on the wire rack.
+Remove as much of the cross-members as you can to reduce thermal mass.

 How does the boost element help?

 - Heat comes from an additional location, helping to distribute the heat around the oven.

 - All elements can be run cooler, so there isn't an intensely concentrated heat source.